PriyaBarnwal/Prophesier/README.md

 > Predict social media engagement *before* you publish.

-Engagement Prophesier is an AI-powered image engagement predictor for social media marketing.
+Engagement Prophesier is an AI-powered image engagement predictor for social media.
 It enables marketers to select the most engaging image from a set of options by analyzing visual and metadata attributes using a deep learning model.
-Built to integrate with the Khoros Marketing platform, this tool empowers businesses to drive better engagement, save time, and increase ROI on content publishing.

 ---

 ## 📌 Overview